 [condition_A, protein_m, feature 1_m, …, feature_n_m, DEG_n]

 where the number of features n is on the order of 300, and the number of proteins m>3,000.
-Note that, to enable decision tree learning, the degradation rate changes and all features will be discretized.
-Each row will have data fields in which the features and degradation rate are discrete, normalized values.
+Each row will have data fields in which the features and degradation rate are normalized values.
 We will model each protein’s ubiquitination and oxidation by substituting UB_i and OX_i for DEG_i for protein_i, respectively.
 UB and OX will be modeled for n entire proteins, and the feature list will include site- and position-specific features in addition to global protein features (Equ.s 2BC).

 Modeling.
 The central modeling problem consists of the use of different algorithms to find, for each condition over all proteins, a single set of coefficients C_i to each feature i so we can obtain equations of the form